Quick Access to UHS MyChart

 Nephrology

 Nephrology is the specialty of medicine focused on the kidneys, specifically normal kidney function and kidney disease, the preservation of kidney health, and the treatment of kidney disease, from diet and medication to renal replacement therapy, such as dialysis.
-UHS’s kidney specialists in Binghamton and Vestal are experts in their field, offering advanced treatments and evaluation services.
+UHS’s kidney doctors in Binghamton and Vestal are experts in their field, offering advanced treatments and evaluation services.

 Nephrology also studies systemic conditions that affect the kidneys, such as diabetes and autoimmune disease, and systemic diseases that occur as a result of kidney disease, such as renal osteodystrophy and hypertension.
 A physician who has undertaken additional training and becomes certified in nephrology is called a nephrologist.
 Our nephrology providers in Binghamton and Vestal can help you identify and treat kidney problems and diseases.